sarbhatia2005/Identify-fraud-from-enron-email/README.md

-Mini Projects for the Intro to Machine Learning course from Udacity
+Identify fraud from Enron emails
 ==============

-Part of the Udacity Data Analyst Nanodegree
+This repository contains the Machine Learning final project.
+The goal is to identify people of interest from the Enron dataset.

+Additionally, the repository also contains the mini projects which build up to the final project.